Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 Family-Based Therapy (FBT)

 Family-Based Treatment (FBT) is the gold standard evidence-based treatment for adolescents with eating disorders.
 Due to the adolescent brain's ongoing development, insight into the severity of illness is often low.
-Adolescents need family support to help decrease the harmful behaviors of eating disorders while their capacity for independent recovery develops.
+Adolescents need family support to help decrease the harmful behaviors of eating disorders.
+Oftentimes, when someone is struggling with an eating disorder, other areas of mental health will suffer as well.

 FBT empowers families to support their adolescent's recovery at home.
 Rather than viewing the family as contributing to the eating disorder, FBT recognizes families as essential resources for healing.
 Parents take an active role in meal support and interrupting eating disorder behaviors, gradually returning autonomy to the adolescent as recovery progresses.